pywbem/pywbemtools/design/pywbemclidesign.rst

 The general options/arguments will include;
-* arguments to define the connection to a wbem server (uri, defaultnamespace, credentials, security, output format, verbosity, etc.)
+* arguments to define the connection to a wbem server (uri, defaultnamespace, credentials, security, etc.)

+* arguments that customize the general operation
+  * output_format
+  * verbosity of output
+  * etc

 This can parallel the existing parameter set in wbemcli.